davorg/dmp/chapters/chapter05.md

 #### Example: simple text replacement

-For example, if we have a text file where we want to convert all instances of “Win- dows” to “Linux”, we can write a short script like
+For example, if we have a text file where we want to convert all instances of “Windows” to “Linux”, we can write a short script like
 this:

 	my \$file;